 4. Zoho Sheets

-It's a fully cloud-based application, similar to Google Sheets, and is built to integrate with other Zoho apps, encouraging cross-departmental collaboration.
-Unlike a traditional Excel file, Zoho Sheets syncs entries so teams can view them on any device connected to the cloud.
+It integrates with other Zoho apps and supports cross-departmental collaboration.
+Unlike traditional Excel files, Zoho Sheets syncs entries so teams can view them on any device connected to the cloud.
+Upgraded plans offer advanced analytics for a fee.

 While Google Sheets, Libre Office Calc, WPS Spreadsheets, and Zoho Sheets cover basic data analysis and collaboration, finance teams often need advanced FP&A functionality, real-time metrics, and robust modeling.
-These free tools may not fully meet those needs, making specialized solutions like Abacum more suitable for comprehensive financial planning and analysis.

 Abacum’s new integration with Microsoft Excel allows finance teams to keep using spreadsheets while seamlessly gaining real-time metrics and scalable FP&A capabilities.